imanghafoori1/laravel-widgetize/README.md

 </html>
 ```

+We all more or less ajax experience.One senario is to lazy load a page partial after
+the page has loaded. (like jQuery Pjax plug-in)
+You can think of @widget() as an ajax call to the back end to load a piece of HTML
+into the main page.
+In facts you widgets are 'Backend' and you typical views become
+the 'middle-end' !!!

 ## :earth_africa: Global Config:
 > You can set the variables in your config file to globally set some configs for you widgets and override them per widget if needed.